Law of Yemen: Republic of Yemen

 The reunification of the North and South led to the integration of two distinct legal structures.
 In 1990, this reunification would have a constitution that declared Shari’a law to be the source of all legislation.
 The legal system was mixed.
 In this legal system, major reform went underway in an attempt to harmonize both Northern and Southern legal codes.
 However, reform efforts were limited especially in family law codification due to religious opposition and political instability.
 The courts operated under different norms, whether it was Zaydi principles in the North or socialist habits in the South.

 Unification was first agreed upon by both North and South heads of state in 1972, but it took quite some time to actually get there.
 Tensions arose after failure to come to agreeable terms leading to small-scale conflicts.
 These conflicts continued even after further agreements to unify at a summit meeting in Kuwait in 1979, with the PDRY supporting attacks against the YAR shortly after.
 Quite some time and thousands of casualties later, the two governments came to less hostile terms in 1988, agreeing to joint ventures along their borders and granting citizens free passage between the two nations.
 A constitution that was originally drafted in 1981 was accepted by the respective heads of state in 1989 and the two nations merged into the Republic of Yemen in 1990.
 This, however, was not the end of the conflict in Yemen.
 A division arose among Yemen leadership, specifically between President Saleh and Vice President al-Beidh who acted with foreign leaders behind the president's back claiming violence against the Yemen Socialist Party originating from the north along with unfair economic restraints on the south.
-Tensions strained further, despite attempts to amend the constitution, until civil war broke out in May of 1994.
+Tensions strained further, despite attempts to amend the constitution, until civil war broke out in May 1994.
 Attacks from both sides fueled the Southern nation to succeed and declare itself the Democratic Republic of Yemen (DRY) led by al-Beidh, whose political structure was surprisingly similar to unified Yemen.
 The DRY army was eventually defeated and major reforms to the 1990 constitution were approved by the Yemeni legislature.
-In September of 1994 the reforms were adopted with the new constitution reverting back to Sharia being the ultimate law of the land for the basis of all legislation and a market economy was adopted.
+In September 1994 the reforms were adopted with the new constitution reverting back to Sharia being the ultimate law of the land for the basis of all legislation and a market economy was adopted.
 The current judiciary system is carried out from three main sources, the Ministry of Justice, the Supreme Court, and the Prosecutor General.
 While, as mentioned, Sharia is the main source of the law, certain civil laws and tribal customs are still maintained, mainly in the more rural areas of the state as it’s been in the past, displaying a deep underlying fidelity to the long history of Yemen.